act-rules/act-rules.github.io/_rules/aria-required-context-role-ff89c9.md

 #### Passed Example 4

-These elements with an [explicit role][] of `listitem` are children in the [accessibility tree][] of an element with their [required context role][] even though they are not DOM descendants of it.
+These elements with an [explicit role][] of `listitem` are children in the [accessibility tree][] of an element with their [required context role][] even though they are not its DOM descendants.
 The `aria-owns` attribute is used to alter the accessibility tree and place the target elements in their [required context role](https://www.w3.org/TR/wai-aria-1.1/#scope).

 ```html
 <div role="list" aria-owns="item1 item2"></div>